CodeF0x/violin/README.md

   - flac
   - mp4
 - Shows meta information like album cover, artist and song name
+- Shuffle your songs randomly and keep them on repeat!

 # (More sections will follow)